bencardoen/DataCurator.jl/README.md

 <a name="docs"></a>
 ## Documentation
 [![Documentation](https://img.shields.io/badge/docs-stable-blue.svg)](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/index.md) (clickable link)

 You can also view the documented [example recipes](https://github.com/bencardoen/DataCurator.jl/blob/main/example_recipes)

+The installation page of the documentation can be found [here for quick reference](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md).

 <a name="map"></a>
 ## What to find where